Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2020

 All holidays or special events observed by organized religions will be honored for those students who show affiliation with that particular religion.
 Absences pre-approved by the UA Dean of Students (or Dean's designee) will be honored.

-At the beginning of the semester every student has the full 100% to his/her credit.
+At the beginning of the semester, every student has a full 100% to his/her credit.
 It all depends on you how you manage to keep them during the semester.
+I want to do everything I can to help you in that regard, so never hesitate to consult with me over any issue you might have in class.

 For details, see below: